Asymmetric (Offset) profile

 The HD, or “Heavy Duty” wheel design is perfect for all types of terrain.
 Available only on carbon rims and certain alloy rims (such as the Fury Star SL, Fury Star).
 It is based on an optimal geometry for the MTB: offset rim, highly-resistant carbon fibre or alloys, enormous capacity to absorb shocks and impacts, specific spoke lacing either by 2, or by 3.

-The SLS rims are 10% lighter than classic version, while maintaining exactly the same strength and stiffness.
-The manufacturing process and the type of carbon fiber are different.
+The SLS3 rims are 10% lighter and strength than the previous version, while maintaining exactly the same stiffness.
+The manufacturing process and the type of carbon fiber an resin are different.
 Available only in UD finish.

-In addition to the SLS unique characteristics, the SLS2 is manufactured in a sealed atmosphere and requires no retouching at the exit of the mold.
+In addition to the SLS3 unique characteristics, the SLS3 is manufactured in a sealed atmosphere and requires no retouching at the exit of the mold.
 No sanding or varnishing, the finish is exceptional!